 - User-generated content can serve as a source of inspiration for your employee-centric content output: have your employees write the occasional blog on working with your brand, give a unique set of insights on an event, or a training module.
 Their views will be much more likely to entice interest from potential candidates and keep the team spirit alive.

 - Send out polls or surveys to give your employees an anonymous opportunity to express themselves.
 You can learn so much about what moves them and how you can strengthen employee advocacy over time.
+Doing surveys also helps in improving employee engagement as the employer can know if the employees are actually enjoying the work and what can you do to make it better.
+You can also offer an incentive to all survey participants, or conduct a raffle using a random name picker to select winners.

 - Workshops and training seminars you organize are also employee-centric content.
 In addition to mentorships and sponsorships, make sure you bring in industry experts and internal professionals to deliver sterling presentations.